vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 Bhadravidhi-Sunday if on Bh. śu.
 6th is called Bhadra; obserye

-nakta on that tithi or fast; mālati flowers to be offered and white sandal-wood, Vijaya-dhūpa, and pāyasa as naivedya in worship of the Sun at noon; it is a vāravrata; then daksinā to brābmana; performer goes to Bhānu-loka; KKV 12-13, HV II, 523-524 (calls it Bhadrāvidhi from Bhav.),
+nakta on that tithi or fast; mālati flowers to be offered and white sandal-wood, Vijaya-dhūpa, and pāyasa as naivedya in worship of the Sun at noon; it is a vāravrata; then dakṣinā to brābmana; performer goes to Bhānu-loka; KKV 12-13, HV II, 523-524 (calls it Bhadrāvidhi from Bhav.),

 KR 278.